open-ephys/acq-board-docs/source/User-Manual/New-FPGA.rst

 -------------------
 We will continue to work on getting the full integration of the board with the new FPGA module that the previous boards had.
 We are working on a unified OE GUI plugin for all acquisition boards regardless of the FPGA module they have.

+.. important:: Impedance measurements

+Impedance measurements currently only work at 30kS/s sample rate.
+We are working on implementing impedance measurements at all available sample rates.

 We have completed: